giomhern/project-ariel-ruhaan-gio/README.md

 > Controlling for offense type and time, how do arrest rates differ across NYC precincts with varying racial compositions?

-in a lens of ethics, fairness, and bias.
+through a lens of ethics, fairness, and bias.
 This research question is derived from the larger, broader question:

 > Given similar offense types and time periods, do precincts and communities experience different arrest rates?